Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Faster Users can gain new insights much faster.
 At the same time, they can experiment, and in doing so, help IT to develop and validate new data sets in a relatively short time.

-More flexibility The users are flexible and much less dependent on IT.
+More flexibility The users have flexibility and are much less dependent on IT.

 More active relationship Depending on other factors, including the role of the BI manager.